 - Trade Discount is provided to increase sales in bulk quantity, while Cash Discount is given to the customers to encourage early and prompt payment.

 - Trade discount is allowed on both cash and credit transactions.
 In contrast, a cash discount is allowed to the customers only on cash payments.

 - Trade Discount is not specifically shown in the company’s financial books, and all the transactions are entered in the purchases or sales book in net amount only.
 In contrast, Cash Discount separately appears in the financial books, as an expense in the Profit and Loss Account.

 - Trade Discount is deducted from the invoice value or catalog price of the goods.
 As against, Cash Discount is deducted from the invoice value of goods

 Example with Journal Entry

 Suppose James purchased goods from Ali of the list price of Rs.
-5000, on April 1, 2016.
-Ali allowed 10% discount to James on the list price, for purchasing goods in bulk quantity.
+50,000, on July 1, 2021.
+Ali allowed a 10% discount to James on the list price, for purchasing goods in bulk quantity.
 Further, a discount of Rs.
-200 was allowed to him, for making immediate payment.
+2000 was allowed to him, for making the payment within 30 days.

 So, first of all, the discount allowed on the list price of the goods, i.e. 10% of Rs.
 50000 = Rs.
 5000, is a trade discount, which is not going to be recorded in the books of accounts.